billydavila/Pairs-trading-strategy/README.md

 # Pairs-trading-strategy

-# Objective: In this repository, we will create a pairs trading strategy between two cointegrated instruments (two ETFs: EWA and EWC)
+# Objective: In this repository, we will create a pairs trading strategy using two commodities(Lead and Aluminium) future data from April 2014 to July 2016.

 # Background
-Statistical Arbitrage is a group of trading strategies employing large, diverse portfolio that are traded on a very short-term basis.
-One example of a statistical arbitrage is the pairs trading strategy.

-Pairs trading is a contrarian strategy designed to harness mean-reverting behavior of cointegrated instruments.
-By forming a portfolio of two or more instruments such that the portfolio is stationary, we can find instruments that are cointegrated and suitable for our strategy.
-Since cointegrated pairs are assumed to be mean reverting in nature, we can build a mean reverting strategy where we enter a position when the spread reaches a standard deviation away from its mean and close the position when it goes back to its mean.
+Arbitrage in commodities can be found in three instances: cash and carry, future calendar spread, and inter-commodity arbitrage.
+Our focus in this repository will be inter-commodity arbitrage.
+By considering different commodities on the same exchange having the same cash flow or in the same category, there is a possibility for creating an inter-commodity arbitrage.
+One example could be the pair commodity Lead and Aluminium which are in the same market category (metal) with a similar cash flow.
+The strategy suggests to take positions against the general norms of the market, short the overperforming asset, go long the underperforming one.
+The idea is that cointegrated assets are mean-reverting in nature.
+Hence, the bought underperforming asset will likely rise and the sold underperforming asset will likely fall back to its mean.
+Cointegrated assets are found when the spread of the portfolio is stationary.
+To find a linear combination, we use a Linear Regression.
+To check if the linear combination or the spread is stationary, we use the augmented dicker-fuller test.
+The lookback period chose to perform the linear regression was 90 days.
+For entering a position, we used a threshold and z-score to determine the position to take.
+If the z-score is above the threshold, we take a short position.
+If the z-score is below the negative threshold, we take a long position.
+For exiting the position, we used stop loss, take profit, and cointegration break status.

 # Financial Data
-We gather the data for the two ETFs: EWC and EWA from yahoo finance for dates from 2010-01-01 to 2020-12-31.
-Build the spread between the two instruments by doing a regression.
-Once we have the spread, we did an augmented dickey-fuller for checking the stationarity in the spread.
-If the spread is stationary, we have found cointegrated pairs which are mean-reverting in nature and perform the strategy.
+We used quandl to gather future data for two commodities(Lead and Aluminium).
+The collected data was stored in two separated CSV files.
+The collected data was from date April 2014 to July 2016.
+Before employing the strategy, we cleaned the data and ensure we only deal with common dates only.
+As a threshold decider, we used a 1.75 standard deviation away from the mean.
+The stop loss trigger is -10000 and the take profit trigger is 20000.

 # Analysis Results
-For the analysis, we only calculated the Hit Ratio, Sharpe Ratio, Standard deviation of returns, Cumulative PNL, positive trades, negative trades, and Drawdowns of the strategy.
-We did not calculate more sophisticated profitable return measurements.
+For the analysis results, we only calculated: the Hit Ratio, Sharpe Ratio, Positive trades, Negative Trades, and total Profit & Loss.